Why Klein USA Systems are Leading the Pack in this New Trend

 As a case in point, consider the new San Diego National Wildlife Refuge administrative headquarters.
 Architect Johnny Birkinbine of Line and Space, the Tucson, Arizona-based firm that designed the facility, explains the goal was to keep everything light and open.
 “We wanted to give the staff a strong connection to the landscape by providing plenty of light and openness within the facility,” he states.

-One way the design team achieved its goal was the use of Rollglass interior sliding glass door systems from Klein USA as partition walls between the staff’s offices and the corridors.
-The same system was also used on the facility’s conference room.
+One way the design team achieved its goal was the use of Rollglass interior sliding glass door systems from Klein USA.
+We used this system as partition walls between the staff’s offices and the corridors.
+The same system was also used in the facility’s conference room.

-Long popular in Europe, the simple yet sophisticated system is designed to divide interior spaces with a glass wall comprised of both fixed and moveable totally frameless panels.
+The simple yet sophisticated system is designed to divide interior spaces with a glass wall.
+This system is comprised of both fixed and moveable totally frameless panels.

 Floor-to-Ceiling Glass Partition Walls

 At the facility, the office fronts consist of a sliding glass panel flanked on each side by a fixed glass panel.
-Fixed panels vary in width between 5′ and 7′, while the sliding panel measures 3′ to 4′ depending on the size of the office.
+Fixed panels vary in width between 5′ and 7′.
+The sliding panel measures 3′ to 4′ depending on the size of the office.
 All panels are 8½’ high.
 The conference room system is wider to keep in scale with the larger space.